 Student details are provided to Health Care and Community Service organisations for the purposes of vocational placement.
-Vocational placement is a core element of this program and therefore it is a condition of enrolment that you consent to the release of your information accordingly.
+A minimum of 120 hours of vocational placement is a core element of this program and therefore it is a condition of enrolment that you consent to the release of your information accordingly.

-- Records showing Hepatitis B vaccination, commencement of vaccination or blood test results showing immunity (N.B.
-Vaccination will take a minimum of 3 months to complete in full).
+Hepatitis B vaccination, commencement of vaccination or blood test results showing immunity.

 - It is the student’s responsibility to ensure their documentation remains current throughout their studies.

 - Any costs associated in acquiring the above documents are in addition to course costs and will be borne by the student.

 - TAFE Queensland Gold Coast strongly recommends that prior to enrolment students consider their eligibility to obtain the above documentation.